PCardoso7/football_card_pt/README.md

 Football Lives, Results and Leaderboards on a Lovelace Card (Home Assistant).
  - Allows Telegram notifications and automations triggered by a simple goal from the favorite team.<br>
- - With the indication of the television channel that will broadcast.
+ - Broadcast tv channel indication.

 <hr>

 Credits to:<br>
-- Joel Mendes (https://github.com/tv4you2016) for the contribution in reviewing all the files.<br>
+- Joel Mendes (https://github.com/tv4you2016) for the contribution to the general review.<br>
 - Pedro Miguel Fernandes (https://github.com/pmfernandes) for the contribution with some functions nodes.

 <hr>